 I usually buy ground coffee because I don’t have a reliable coffee grinder, but I’m excited to try grinding my own in small, fresh batches now.
-I am loving the great flavors from Phoenix Community Coffee (I can taste the caramel as I type this!), and I just might buy the whole beans next time!
+I love the great flavors from Phoenix Community Coffee (I can taste the caramel as I type this!), and I might buy the whole beans next time!

 I haven’t really jumped into the juicing trend because we already spend a ton on produce each week and I just can’t imagine blending up $5 of fruit and veggies for a couple of glasses of juice and then throwing away all that pulp.
 (Caveat: I know plenty of people who love juicing, including my mom, but it’s just not something I’ve wanted to get into!)

 However, the Blendtec makes whole juice by blending the produce and water into a thick juice instead, and that’s definitely something I’d like to explore more as a special treat.
 I’ll admit that I couldn’t get past the texture of the ginger-lemon-carrot juice I made, even if it did taste good, but we’ll try softer fruits and veggies next!